COVID-19 alert: Read about changed restrictions for businesses in Greater Brisbane from 6pm, Monday 11 January.

-Laws against supplying and feeding swill to poultry
+Laws against supplying and feeding prohibited feed to poultry

-Legislation in Queensland's Biosecurity Act 2014 outlaws feeding swill to poultry.
+Legislation in Queensland's Biosecurity Act 2014 outlaws feeding prohibited feed for pigs and poultry (swill) to poultry.
 This applies to all poultry, including pet poultry and poultry owned by hobby farmers.
 Penalties for swill feeding include fines and imprisonment.

-Swill may contain bacteria or viruses that cause serious diseases that can be passed on to poultry that are fed swill.
+Swill may contain viruses that cause serious diseases such as Newcastle disease or infectious bursal disease that can be passed on to poultry that are fed swill.
 For this reason, swill must not be fed to poultry.

 This guide for poultry owners and food outlets explains what you can and can't feed to poultry.

 Prohibited feed for pigs and poultry - swill

 Swill is material that:

 - contains, or may contain, the carcass of a mammal or bird